swagnikdutta/SPOJ-Crawler-using-Scrapy/README.md

    ```
    scrapy crawl spoj
    ```
-   and hit enter.
    Provide your username and password when asked for.
 This might take few seconds. </br>

    When the process is complete, you'll see a newly created folder named ```codes```.
 This folder will contain all the downloaded files.